Joseph Saidu Momoh: Military coup

-Unfortunately, Momoh's efforts at reform came too late to rescue Sierra Leone from chaos.
+Momoh's efforts at reform came too late to rescue Sierra Leone from chaos.
 He was overthrown in a military coup staged by Valentine Strasser, a 25-year-old army captain, in April 1992.

 In April 1992, a group of young soldiers marched to Freetown from the war front where they had been fighting the Revolutionary United Front (RUF) led by Foday Sankoh.
 Incensed by terrible working conditions, unpaid salaries and a lack of government support they staged a coup d'état.

 On 29 April 1992, the soldiers, led by Captain Valentine Strasser announced the military coup on the radio.

 Momoh fled to Guinea and sought political asylum.

 Exile and death

 Momoh was granted political asylum in neighboring Guinea by President Lansana Conté.
 He took up residence in a mansion in Nongo Tadi, Conakry.
-Momoh died on August 2, 2003, at the age of 66, Momoh spent the last years of his life as a guest of the military government in Guinea.
-Ironically, Foday Sankoh had died a few days earlier.
+Momoh died on 3 August 2003 at the age of 66, Momoh spent the last years of his life as a guest of the military government in Guinea.
+Foday Sankoh had died a few days earlier.